flisanp/ms1-ceramic-studio/README.md

 - As a stockist I would like to view her collection of products to see if it's something I would buy for my store.
 - As a fan of the ceramist I would like to find where the nearest stockists are located so that I can purchase her products.
 - As a follower on social media I want to see the ceramist collection so that I can see if it’s something I want to buy.
+- As a fan of the ceramist I would like to find her social media sites so that I can keep updated about her work.

 #### Strategy
 I wanted to make a user-friendly website for the ceramist where she can offer her products for potential customers.
 I wanted the site to be easy navigated with a clean and minimalistic design.
 It’s important both for a customer and a retailer to see what kinds of products the ceramist offers and they should immidiately see where to navigate to do this, the first thing you see is therefore a call to action button that leads straight to her shop on Etsy.